cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera/index.rst

 - |installation-setup-startup|_ Installing the CSD, running the *Add Service* Wizard, and starting CDAP.
 - |service-wizard|_ Step-by-step instructions, if needed, for use with the wizard.
 - |verification|_ Confirming that CDAP was installed and configured successfully.
-- |troubleshooting|_ Particular situations that can occur with Cloudera.
+- |troubleshooting|_ Particular situations that can occur with Cloudera Manager.

 There are specific instructions available for `upgrading existing CDAP installations <upgrading.html>`__.